Madders History, Family Crest & Coats of Arms

 Some of the Madders family moved to Ireland, but this topic is not covered in this excerpt.

 Another 68 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Madders Settlers in United States in the 17th Century
+Madders Settlers in West Indies in the 17th Century

 - John Madders, who settled in Barbados in 1685